MolSSI/QCArchiveWebsite/content/blog/2019-08-08-QueueManagers.md

 to suit everyone's needs.
 However, with active researcher feedback and much-appreciated patience, we have been able to resolve most of those as they have come up.

-When we first made the Queue Managers available, the MolSSI public instance of the Fractal Server only had 40,000 tasks computed, run mostly by us, the developers.
-Since May 2019 when we started requesting our early adopters to use our Queue Manager, we have now added 4.5M computations of to our database representing 900,000 core hours of compute time across 12 physical sites, and we only expect that number to increase.
+When we first made the Database available in May 2019, the MolSSI public instance of the Fractal Server only store ~40k computations, run mostly by us, the developers.
+Since May 2019 when we started requesting our early adopters to use our
+Queue Manager, we have now added 4.5M computations to our database representing ~900,000 core hours of compute time across 12 physical sites, and we only expect that number to increase.